 Check your other plants for pests.
 Because if one plant has pests, some of your other plants might have little buggers, too—they travel quickly from plant to plant.

-I recommend that you check the plant's soil once in a while to make sure the water is draining to benefit the plant.
-The only time you have to worry about the plant is when water doesn't flow through the soil very well.
+I recommend you check the plant's soil once in a while to ensure the water is draining to benefit the plant.
+You only have to worry about the plant when water doesn't flow through the soil very well.

 Standing water causes the humidity to rise, potentially allowing disease or fungus to set.

 When a plant lives in higher humidity with raised temperatures—and the drainage is deficient—it's a feeding ground for disease and fungus.
 But well-draining soil helps prevent any infection from forming.

 - Blight: Visible signs are yellowed, water-soaked wounds accompanying the leaf margins that proliferate to form dead scars that are v-shaped.

 - Wilt: Leaf yellowing usually is the first sign discerned.
-The infection spreads quickly throughout the vascular system of the plant, causing veins of the leaves and stems to turn a brown, bronze shade.
-A bacteria ooze looks like brown slime when you cut the stems of extremely infected plants.
-The name "wilt" signifies the plant's exhibit wilting symptoms, although there is sufficient soil moisture.
+The infection spreads quickly throughout the plant's vascular system, causing veins of the leaves and stems to turn a brown, bronze shade.
+Bacteria oozes and looks like brown slime when you cut the stems of extremely infected plants.
+The name "wilt" signifies the plant exhibiting wilting symptoms, although there is sufficient soil moisture.

 - Root Rot: The professionals call the symptoms "damping-off" because the stems look girdled, becoming water-soaked and cannot hold the plant's weight.
-The fungus attacks the roots and bottom part of the stems, and when in wet condition, it will spread to the upper canopy of the plant.
+The fungus attacks the roots and bottom part of the stems, and when in wet conditions, it will spread to the upper canopy of the plant.

 - Water Molds: The molds mainly attack the root, but the leaves will cause the plant to appear wilted even though the soil is moist.
-When it gets horrible, you see yellowing in the foliage wilting and brown lesions in the leaves.
+When it gets horrible, you see yellowing in the foliage and wilting and brown lesions in the leaves.

 - Black Nose: Small, brownish-to-black particles on the nose (floral spadix).
-The particles quickly increase in size and turn watery, then brown to black, and eventually cover the whole spadix before falling off.
+The particles quickly increase in size, turn watery, brown to black, and eventually cover the whole spadix before falling off.
 The black particles might spread to the leaves.

 Anthurium Flower Meaning